 Empty Nesters Fly Free: 48-Hour Beercation on the Shenandoah Beerwerks Trail

 The kids are finally gone, so you might be thinking of dusting off your old camping gear.
 Don’t bother!
 Stuff that tent back in the garage and make reservations somewhere that makes you feel like a grown-up.
 Set your weekend in Staunton and Lexington – cities with active cultural and shopping scenes and also short drives from some of the best hiking and scenery around.
 Best of all, you’ll be steps away from five Beerwerks breweries with more located nearby.
-Here’s our three-day, three-night guide to elegant lodging, incredible food and craft drinks, and outdoor adventure.
+Here’s our three-day, three-night guide to elegant lodging, incredible food, craft drinks, delicious beer, and outdoor adventure.

 Step 1: Check into Your Hotel